 Fèlix didn’t mean it to be an anthem.
 He wrote it as a dance tune for rum-soaked music halls.
 He even gave it the name Gorgeous Brunette.
 And it sounds exactly like you’d expect a song with that title to sound.

-It’s music full of romance and desire, a sultry little rumba.
-It’s the type of song a composer writes after spending an evening staring a woman in a bar; the song he’d dream of impressing her with the next day, of spinning her round to.
+It’s music full of romance and desire, a sultry rumba.
+It’s the type of song a composer writes after spending an evening longing for someone in a bar; the song he’d dream of impressing them with the next day, of spinning them round to.

 Just have a listen to this version by the Puerto Rican opera singer, Graciela Rivera.